GUIDELINES ON HOW TO REPAIR DAMAGES TO THE INSULATED METAL PANEL

 - replacing the panel.

-This work usually carries out by a specialist from the insulated panel repair company.
+This work is usually carried out by a specialist from the insulated panel repair company.